Towards a Hands-Free Query Optimizer through Deep Learning: Research Directions

 This scaling could be done linearly, as above, or using a more complex (but probably monotonic) function.
 This simple solution would likely need to be adjusted to handle workload shifts, changes in hardware, changes in physical design, etc.

-Another potential approach, partially suggested in~\cite{KrishnanLearningOptimizeJoin2018}, is to first train a neural network model to optimize for the operator cost, and then transfer the weights of the middle layers of that network into a new network that trains directly on query latency.
-Hopefully, the transferred weights help the new network to more quickly converge to a good policy.
-However, there are no guarantees that selectively transferring the weights of some layers from one network to another will lead to this behavior -- it is possible that this new network will initially produce extremely poor plans that cannot be realistically executed.
-In the broader machine learning literature, this technique is known as ``transfer learning''~\cite{transfer, transfer2}.
+Another potential approach, partially suggested in~\cite{sanjay_wat}, is to first train a neural network model to optimize for the operator cost, and then transfer the weights of the later layers of the network into a new network that trains directly on query latency.
+This technique, known as ``transfer learning'', has seen wide success in other fields~\cite{transfer, transfer2}.

 \nextSec